Truck count • Tons moved • Cycle time • Material math

-Estimate truck count, cycle time, daily tonnage, dirt removal loads, and material conversions using practical assumptions for aggregate hauling and site logistics.
+Estimate truck count, cycle time, daily tonnage, dirt removal loads, and material conversions before trucks show up.
+Then send the assumptions to Doyle Transit when the job is real.

 Truck count How many trucks to hit a daily ton target